cogimon/cogimon.github.io/software/gettingstarted.md

 ### System Test

 The system can be manually tested in your environment if you follow the following steps.
 The commands shown here assume that you execute them in a  terminal using bash.

 ##### Ubuntu

 _For **Ubuntu** you just need to source the following script that sets up all the environmental variables for you._

-1. Source the particular script, which you'll find in your _$prefix_.
+1. Source the particular script, which you'll find in your _$prefix_ which is _$HOME/citk/systems/cogimon-minimal-nightly_.

     ```bash
-    source $prefix/cogimon-minimal-nightly/bin/setup-cogimon-env.sh
+    source $HOME/citk/systems/cogimon-minimal-nightly/bin/setup-cogimon-env.sh
     ```

 ##### OS X